mr7brown/agb.github.io/pages/mydoc/style_guide/4_organization_and_ux/consistency.md

 ---
 title: Consistency
 keywords: "Style Guide, Grammar, Technical Writing, Technical Editing"
+summary: "This page provides examples on how to create content that is consistent and why it is so important in technical communication."
 sidebar: style_sidebar
 permalink: consistency.html
 folder: mydoc
 ---

+## Technical Writing at a glance

 Unlike other forms of writing, technical writing is better with less variation.
 For example, when describing the terminal, you should refer to it the same way throughout a document and throughout the whole library of information.